 Furloughed Employees- How To Bring Them Back?

 The coronavirus pandemic has prompted unprecedented mass layoffs that have been confirmed by significant organizations that are downsizing their workforces.
 However, many business chiefs have so far opted to furlough employees instead of severing ties entirely.
-It is a thoughtful decision of securing the right talent in a labor tight market.
+It is a thoughtful decision to secure the right talent in a tight labor market.
 That raises the first question, what is a furlough exactly?